Colorado High Country

 A truly extraordinary eclectic adventure, the Colorado High Country Cycling Tour perhaps best expresses the magic that is Colorado.
 Along the way you will experience well known Colorado towns: the vibrancy of Boulder and the excitement of the ski towns of Steamboat, Vail and Breckenridge.
 You will cycle through the heart of the Rocky Mountain parks, along its canyons and over mountain passes: the serenity of Willow Creek; the solitude and expansive freedom of North Park, the magnificent Mount Zirkel Wilderness, Colorado River white water, breathtaking Glenwood Canyon and awesome, beyond-timberline Loveland Pass.
 And it all starts with the granddaddy of all alpine cycling experiences: the thrill of Trail Ridge Road through the majestic alpine grandeur of Rocky Mountain National Park.
 The Colorado High Country Cycling Tour is a Colorado classic to the core.

-With the busy cyclist in mind, we have separated this tour into a short course and a long course.
-If you join the entire 11-day odyssey, we’ll ride 440 miles on some of Colorado’s best cycling roads; we’ll climb seven spectacular, named passes and a few additional hills you’ll argue deserve to be named.
+For this 11-day odyssey, we’ll ride 440 miles on some of Colorado’s best cycling roads; we’ll climb seven spectacular, named passes and a few additional hills you’ll argue deserve to be named.
 We’ll traverse Rocky Mountain National Park from its eastern gate to its western extremity.
 We’ll hike to magical Gilpin Lake in the Mt.
 Zirkel Wilderness north of Steamboat.
 And lest you believe that we care little about your creature comforts, we’ll enjoy the luxurious amenities of three of Colorado’s world-renowned ski resorts.
-The short course will cover 303 miles with a finishing night in world renowned Vail.

 Colorado High Country assembles in Boulder, home of the University of Colorado and training base of many of the world’s top competitive cyclists and runners.
 We’ll get a taste of one of Boulder’s great training rides on Day 2 as we climb through South St. Vrain Canyon from Lyons to its junction with Peak-to-Peak Highway.
 We’ll ride the beautiful Peak-to-Peak to Estes Park, where we’ll spend our first evening.
 Rocky Mountain Park and Trail Ridge Road will command our attention for much of Day 3.
 We believe that Trail Ridge reigns as the premier alpine experience in North America.
 From the summit of Trail Ridge, at 12,183 feet, we actually descend well over 1,000 feet to reach the Continental Divide at Milner Pass (10,756′).
 We’ll continue on to Grand Lake and a night at the Gateway Lodge.
 On Day 4 we head into the remote reaches of North Park with a mellow ride over gentle Willow Creek Pass (9,683′).